RTEMS/rtems-docs/develenv/develenv.rst

     of building RTEMS and applications, are CPU specific, or are used to assist in updating the RTEMS source tree and applications.
-    The support utilities used in the process of building RTEMS are described in :ref:`RTEMS Specific Utilities <RTEMS-Specific-Utilities>`.
+    The support utilities used in the process of building RTEMS are described in `RTEMS Specific Utilities`_.
 These are the only components of this subtree that will be discussed in this document.

 ..
 COMMENT: c/ Directions

-.. _Directory-Structure-c_002f-Directory:

 c/ Directory
 ============